singularityhub/sregistry/docs/_docs/install/server.md

 ## Under Maintenance Page

 If it's ever the case that the Docker images need to be brought down for maintenance, a static fallback page should be available to notify the user.
 If you noticed in the [prepare_instance.sh](https://github.com/singularityhub/sregistry/blob/master/scripts/prepare_instance.sh) script, one of the things we installed is nginx (on the instance).
 This is because we need to use it to get proper certificates for our domain (for https).
-Before you do this, you might want to copy the index that we've provided to replace the default (some lame page that says welcome to Nginx!) to one that you can show when the server is undergoing maintainance.
+Before you do this, you might want to copy the index that we've provided to replace the default (some lame page that says welcome to Nginx!) to one that you can show when the server is undergoing maintenance.

 ```bash
 cp $INSTALL_ROOT/sregistry/scripts/nginx-index.html /var/www/html/index.html